• Skip to primary navigation

 Doing this frees up the blender and/or allows preparation for more than five servings ahead of when needed.
 When ready to share, set the frozé container on the kitchen counter for about 10 minutes to soften.
 Frozé can be made up to one week in advance.

 • For one recipe of strawberry wine slushies, you won’t use the entire bottle of rosé.
-Use leftovers for sipping or store in ice trays for future frozé adventures.
+Enjoy leftovers for sipping or store in ice trays for future frozé adventures.

 • Honey or Simple Syrup?
 I like both but use honey when I don’t plan ahead to make the simple (it needs to be cool).
 Honey adds nice floral notes and interest.
 Use either.
-Simple recipe in notes.
+I added an easy to make simple syrup recipe in the recipe notes.

 • Play with the flavors to your heart’s content.
 Frozé is also lovely with cherries, raspberries and watermelon!